 Often the term "Whole-Food Plant-Based" (WFPB) is used though some people have argued that "Plant-Based" doesn't necessarily mean 100% plants but merely principally plants.
 I use the term "Whole Plant Nutrition" and the initialism "WPN" since it removes any doubt.
 WPN and WFPB refer to the same nutrition.

-A vegetarian diet often includes animal products such as dairy or eggs whereas a vegan diet has no animal products whatsoever.
+A vegetarian (though technically a “lacto-ovo vegetarian”) diet often includes animal products such as dairy or eggs whereas a vegan diet has no animal products whatsoever.
 WPN improves upon a vegan diet in that it excludes processed foods such as white flours and oils which are not whole foods.
-The term "whole" simply means "unprocessed" and is found in nature.
-For example, an apple is a whole food or plant since it comes from an apple tree.
-Apple juice is not a whole food or plant since there is no apple juice tree.
-Apple juice comes from a factory since it is processed.
+The term "whole" simply means "unprocessed" and are simply plants as they are found in nature.
+For example, an apple is a whole food or whole plant since it is found in nature on an apple tree.
+Apple juice is not a whole food or whole plant since there is no such thing as an apple juice tree.
+Apple juice comes from a factory where apples are processed.
 Processing removes nutrients and fiber.
 Another common example is oil.
-Olive oil is processed though some may argue that "pressing" is not much of a process, olive oil, as all other oils, have no fiber and practically no nutrients, just 100% fat.
+Olive oil is processed though some may argue that "pressing" is not much of a process.
+Olive oil, as all other oils, has no fiber and practically no nutrients, just 100% fat.
 At least an olive has fiber and nutrients.

 The term "SOS Free" refers to foods that have no added salt, oil, or sugar.
-Whole foods are of this type whereas some vegan foods may not be SOS Free, and are considered vegan "junk" foods such as sodas and chips.
+Whole foods by their very nature are SOS Free, whereas some vegan foods may not be SOS Free, and are considered vegan "junk" foods such as sodas and chips.